airalab/robonomics-wiki/docs/backup-services.md

 ## Restoring Home Assistant Configuration from Backup

-In order to restore your configuration, you will need installed Home Assistant and Robonomics Integration.
+In order to restore your configuration, you will need an installed Home Assistant and Robonomics Integration.

 <robo-wiki-video autoplay loop controls :videos="[{src: 'https://cloudflare-ipfs.com/ipfs/QmNcJpHWWuZzwNCQryTw5kcki49oNTjEb8xvnfffSYfRVa', type:'mp4'}]" />